dplanitzer/Serena/Commands/sh/README.md

   * An unquoted sequence of non-whitespace characters
   * Single quoted strings
   * Double quoted strings
-  * Backslash followed by a character (escape sequence)
+  * Backslash followed by a character (quoted character)
   * $ followed by an identifier (variable reference)
   * Nested sentences (block) enclosed in ( and )
 * Sentence terminators are: